ChALkeR/Lliira/Readme.md

 Good numbers for `avg`, `min`, and `fair` are the higher ones, good numbers for `stdev` are the smaller ones.

+## Quorum rule

+Quorum rule is enabled by default, but can be disabled in config.

+Meetings not reaching the quorum (e.g. «more than 50% people present», which is the default value) are considered cancelled and have zero resulting utility.

+That is taken into account automatically when [metrics](#metrics) are computed — metrics are already corrected by the probability of reaching the quorum at the selected time slots.

 ## Default parameters

 Parameters are bundled in `config.js`.